mrdbourke/tensorflow-deep-learning/README.md

 * ✅ Polish GitHub readme (what you're reading now) with extra resources:
   * data links used in course
   * extra resources & curriculum
-* 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
+* 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05, 06 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
-* 🔜 Upload video notebooks for each section, done for: 00, 01, 02, 03, 04, 05 (see [.video_notebooks/](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/video_notebooks))
+* 🔜 Upload video notebooks for each section, done for: 00, 01, 02, 03, 04, 05, 06 (see [.video_notebooks/](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/video_notebooks))
-* Add a section which contains "things taught in this course", like a table of contents kind of thing
 * Make Colab overview video (Colab is the tool we'll be using for the whole course)
 * Make course resource overview video (e.g. how to use this GitHub, Discussions page, exercises, extra-curriculum etc)
 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 01 Mar 2021 - Added slides for 06 ([see them here](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/slides/06_transfer_learning_with_tensorflow_part_3_scaling_up.pdf))
 * 26 Feb 2021 - 🚀 LAUNCHED!!!!! also finished recording videos for 06, onto 07, 08, 09 for next release
 * 24 Feb 2021 - recorded 9 videos for section 06, launch inbound!!!
 * 23 Feb 2021 - rearranged GitHub in preparation for launch 🚀